Schedule 8 medicine treatment

 Treatment with schedule 8 drugs and what you need to know (from a legal perspective)

 Treatment with schedule 8 drugs should be organised through only one prescriber.
-Your doctor will need to gain permission from the Minister for Health and Ageing (through the Drugs of Dependence Unit) to prescribe schedule 8 drugs for treatment exceeding two months.
+Your doctor will need to gain permission from the Minister for Health and Wellbeing (through the Drugs of Dependence Unit) to prescribe schedule 8 drugs for treatment exceeding two months.
 The permission is subject to conditions and your doctor should discuss these conditions with you to ensure you are aware of your responsibilities.

 What does your doctor need to do if you need treatment with schedule 8 drugs?